Imágenes de páginas

 EPUB

 the fac-similes, explaining the names of pseudonymous or anoymous writers.
-To the second edition of this highly-interesting volume a_valuable index is. appended.
-In his preface, Baron Tauchnitz expresses "his deep feelings of thankfulness to God for having permitted him to carry on his undertaking for the long period of forty years, during fifteen of which his eldest son, Bernhard, supported him with the greatest devotion.'
+To the second edition of this highly-interesting volume a valuable index is. appended.
+In his preface, Baron Tauchnitz expresses "his deep feelings of thankfulness to God for having permitted him to carry on his undertaking for the long period of forty years, during fifteen of which his eldest son, Bernhard, supported him with the greatest devotion."
 Likewise the publisher gratefully remembers those writers of his collection who have passed away, leaving their works as memorial stones of their talent and fame.
-The editor also hopes" that his collection will continue to fulfil its mission by strengthening the love for English literature outside of England and her colonies."
-Volume 2000 was greeted with universal applause; and there have been given, on that occasion, many friendly and kind opinions upon the work of Professor Morley, as well as upon the Tauchnitz edition in general, both in English, German, American, Italian, and French newspapers.
-The collection, now having arrived at the stately number of 2100 volumes, includes all the great names of English and American literature, of the past and present, from Chaucer to Tennyson; Washington Irving and Nathaniel Hawthorne to Mark Twain-a wonderful monument of diligence and energy.
+The editor

 CASSELL & COMPANY.